mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 ## Data Exports

 Data is exported from the pipeline to a few other tools and systems.
-Examples include integration with [Amplitude] for mobile and product analytics, publishing reports and visualizations to the [Mozilla Data Collective], and shipping data to other parts of the Mozilla organization.
+Examples include integration with [Amplitude] for mobile and product analytics and shipping data to other parts of the Mozilla organization.

 There are also a few data sets which are made publicly available, such as the [Firefox Hardware Report].